SimeonChifligarov/PBasics_Python_PZA_May_2025/README.md

 used offline before the course)
 📂 01_First_Steps_in_Coding — Lessons and exercises on basic input, output, and expressions
 📂 02_Conditional_Statements — Lessons and exercises on bool-type, and if, if-else, if-elif-else
+📂 03_Conditional_Statements_Advanced — Deeper logic with nested conditions, multiple branches, and practice scenarios
+📂 04_For_Loop — Lessons and exercises on using `for` loops for iteration, ranges, and sequences
+📂 05_While_Loop — Lessons and exercises on `while` loops, loop control, and user-driven repetition
+📂 06_Nested_Loops — Practice with loops inside loops, pattern generation, and multi-dimensional logic

 📄 README.md — Overview and course information

 ## ✅ Structure